NDHANA94/git_demo/README.md

     `git remote set-url origin git@github.com:ACCOUNT_NAME/NEW_REPOSITORY_NAME`

 ### git push:
+Upload git commits to a remote repo, like github.
 `git push origin BRANCH_NAME`
 - origin: an option set for us.
 It's basically a word that stands for the location of our git repo.
 - BRANCH_NAME: the branch that we want to push to.

+### git pull:
+Download changes from remote repo to your local machine, the oppesite of push.
+-

 ## starting git from github repo: